robinozer/chefs-table/README.md

 ## 7. Technology ##
 - The wireframing software tool Balsamiq was used to create a visual mockup early on in the project.
-- GitPod was used to write and edit the code, while GitHub was used for deployment and to store a backup copy of the code.
+- GitPod was used to write and edit the code, while GitHub was used for deployment and version control.
 - The code was written in HTML, and CSS was used for styling the elements.
 - Google Fonts was used to import the fonts used on the website.
 - FontAwesome was used for importing icons used in the footer.